The Poisson boundary of wreath products: Proofs of the main theorems

 \subsection{Proof of Theorem \ref{thm: Poisson for finite first moment}}

 The objective of this subsection is to prove Theorem \ref{thm: Poisson for finite first moment}.
-The main difference with the proof of Theorem \ref{thm: lamplighter Poisson boundary} is that Lemma \ref{lem: coarse traj has small entropy} will be replaced by the following proposition.
+The proof of this result is analogous to that of Theorem \ref{thm: lamplighter Poisson boundary}, with the only difference being that Lemma \ref{lem: coarse traj has small entropy} is replaced by Proposition \ref{prop: identification of B with finite first moment} below.
 Intuitively, it states that, with the additional assumption of a finite first moment, the $t_0$-coarse trajectory has small entropy when conditioned on the boundary of limit lamp configurations. \begin{prop} Let $\mu$ be a probability measure on $A\wr B$ with $H(\mu)<\infty$ and such that \ $\langle\supp{\mu}\rangle_{+}$ contains two distinct elements with the same projection to $B$.
 Suppose that $\mu$ induces a transient random walk on $B$.
 Then for every $\varepsilon >0$, there exists $T\ge 1$ such that for every $t_0\ge T,$

 \end{prop}